 Here’s a quick run-through of some examples.

 The Pimsleur Method – Listening to how a language is spoken is a great way to learn it.
-Pimsleur imparts this skill through their audiobook series that teaches the basic of Mandarin.
-It’s great for beginners still learning the ropes.
+Pimsleur imparts this skill through their audiobook series that teaches the basics of Mandarin.
+It’s the best AP Chinese book for beginners still learning the ropes.

 Since AP Chinese is not nearly as popular as Calculus or Biology, not every school offers this course.
 This leads interested applicants to rely on their own merits and study alone.
-Those who find themselves in this boat will want to read along to learn some helpful tips.
+Those in this boat will want to read along to learn some helpful tips.

-Build a Strong Foundation – Before even taking on the AP Chinese exam, it’s important for every participant to know the fundamentals first.
+Build a Strong Foundation – Before taking on the AP Chinese exam, every participant needs to know the fundamentals first.
 Begin by learning the Mandarin version of the alphabet and Chinese characters.
-You could even work on some super simple phrases like hello and how are you.
-Practicing these over and over is a good way of training oneself with how to speak the language.
+You could even work on some super simple phrases like “hello” and “how are you.”
+Practicing these over and over is a good way to train yourself how to speak the language.

-Listen to Audio Files – Hearing these records on a day-to-day basis can increase familiarity and ease.
-It is also a great strategy to learn how things are properly said and expand one’s knowledge of how to pronounce words.
+Listen to Audio Files – Hearing recordings on a day-to-day basis can increase familiarity and ease.
+It is also a great strategy to learn how things are properly said and expand your knowledge of word pronunciation.

 Practice, practice, and practice! – Studying in solitude should not be an excuse to avoid practice.
 Make sure to choose resources that cover AP Chinese practice tests.
 If you can’t get your hands on full-length tests, then practice questions will do too.
-Conversing with someone is ultimately the best way to get better while expanding your vocabulary in the process.
+Conversing with someone is ultimately the best way to get better while expanding your vocabulary.

-Never Settle for Memorizing, Always Understand – Remembering keywords and phrases won’t do anybody any good if they don’t know the why’s behind it.
+Never Settle for Memorizing, Always Understand – Remembering keywords and phrases won’t do anybody any good if they don’t understand them.
 It’s always best to dig deep, keep an open mind, and fully embrace learning this subject.
 Seek out the best AP Chinese Language Culture books you can get your hands on, and make sure the information you reading sinks in.

-It’s definitely crazy to think that about 17% of the world’s population is fluent in Mandarin, which makes the AP Chinese course all the more valuable.
-Essentially, it transforms this subject from just a class to a practical skill for everyday use.
+It’s crazy to think that about 17% of the world’s population is fluent in Mandarin.
+This only makes the AP Chinese course all the more valuable.
+It will transform this subject from just a class into a practical skill for everyday use.